busynoggin/templavoila_framework/Documentation/Introduction/ProjectInfo.rst

 Contact
 ================================

-You can contact the developers at templavoila@busynoggin.com.
+You can contact the developers at extensions@busynoggin.com.

-// @todo-ron  maybe change that to templavoilaframework@busynoggin.com or extensions@busynoggin.com

 Reporting Bugs
 ================================